CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Experiments

 \section{Experiments}

 We demonstrate the efficacy of our method on representative conditional generation tasks, including, real-world super-resolution~\citep{wang2022realesrgan}, depth-to-image generation~\citep{zhang2023adding}, and instructed image editing~\citep{brooks2023instructpix2pix}.
-We utilize a pre-trained text-to-image generation model\footnote{We base our work on a version of Latent Diffusion Model trained on internal data sources.} and conduct conditional distillation directly from the unconditional model.
-Prior to presenting our results, we first detail the ablations of each hyperparameter in our method.
+We utilize a pre-trained text-to-image latent diffusion models\footnote{We base our work on a version of Latent Diffusion Model trained on internal text-to-image data.
+It is comparable with StableDiffusion v1.4.} and conduct conditional distillation directly from the model.
+Each of the compared methods, including the text-to-image pretraining, was independently trained for 8 days on 64 TPU-v4 pods.